svx/k8-traefik/docs/tutorial.md

               -f 02-traefik-services.yml
 ````

-## Deployment
+## Application Proxy

-The `whoami` application is a basic HTTP server running on port 80 which answers host-related information to the incoming requests.
+The [whoami](https://github.com/traefik/whoami "Link to example application on GitHub") application is a HTTP server running on port 80 which answers host-related information to the incoming requests.

 Start by creating a file called `03-whoami.yml` and paste the following content: